Which is best for downloading? We compare Usenet vs torrent file-sharing for privacy, speeds, cost, reliability and ease-of-use.

 Despite being decades old Usenet has kept up with the times and remains a popular forum for sharing downloads.
 If you are new to Usenet, check out our Usenet newsgroup pages for more information.

-- Not Free - To start obtaining downloads from Usenet, you will need a (paid) subscription from a Usenet service provider and an app, usually free, called a newsreader.
+- Not Free - To start obtaining downloads from Usenet, you will need a (paid) subscription from a good Usenet provider and an app, usually free, called a newsreader.

 Obviously, the need to pay for Usenet service is not ideal and why many people prefer torrents which are free (but there’s more to that story too).
 Paying under $10 a month can get you full, uncensored access to all the newsgroups Usenet has to offer.
 Unlimited data volume packages are available too.
 Before signing up for an unlimited account without any download transfer limits, make sure you actually need it as they can be more expensive.